ArturoHurtado7/weather-app/README.md

 WEATHER_API_KEY=your_api_key
 ```

-you can get an api key from [openweathermap](https://home.openweathermap.org/users/sign_up)
+you can get an api key from [openweathermap](https://home.openweathermap.org/users/sign_up),
-also will will have a file named `.env.example` with the same content you can copy it and rename it to `.env`
+also you will have a file named `.env.example` with the same content you can copy it and rename it to `.env`

 ## Commands to run the project